 Support for continued learning has to be ingrained into your business policies.
 It’s nice to say that you support employee development, but it doesn’t translate into reality if employees can’t, say, get time off to attend a conference or receive reimbursement for educational materials.

-Make scheduling allowances for employees to pursue continuous learning, like giving staffers a set number of days per year or quarter to dedicate to employee development.
+Make scheduling allowances for employees to pursue continuous learning, like giving staffers a set number of days per year or quarter to dedicate to learning new skills.
 Sometimes this may mean you need to shift workloads or deadlines to accommodate–again, it’s a case of setting priorities.

 3. Allow employees to self-direct